 The SimRunner Output report generates three types of data and reporting for you:

-- 1. a data report for import into spreadsheets - an analysis report for text and word processing reports - 3. charts for graphical display of results.
+- 1. Data reports for import into spreadsheets - 2.
+Analysis reports for text and word processing reports - 3.
+Charts for graphical display of results.
 Each of these can be printed or exported to other applications using common clipboard functions.